fergalquinn77/ci-project4-fq-linkbuilder/README.md

 ## **Scope**

-Due to the imbalance in scores above, there will be some trade-offs.
-However, I anticipate that some further trade-offs will need to be made later due to the time set for this project.

 I have further divided this table into three categories to help prioritize the order of importance and clarify the MVP required to launch as a basic proof of concept while meeting the above objective.
 These three categories are:-
 * UX efforts **must** address these:
     * Add/Edit/Delete links.